 Today, kids face an epidemic level of violence; violence that has made it directly into the public school systems, making them one of the most likely places your child will encounter some type of danger on a daily basis.
 In my opinion, the public school systems have become so dangerous that I think parents should seriously consider homeschooling their children if at all possible.

 If you do have a child in the school system, they need to be ready to respond to the very real dangers they face, and they need to know how to react to each possible threat situation.
 One of the scariest threats they now face is the active shooter phenomenon.
 The threat has become such a problem, that we now have companies selling bulletproof backpacks in hopes of protecting children from these deranged shooters.

-The recent rash of school shootings and mass shootings has raised this threat to a level that you cannot afford to ignore.
+The recent rash of school shootings, stabbings, and mass shootings has raised the threat to a level to a point where you cannot afford to ignore the threat.